-In cooperation with the DEA, CMS, and HIT vendors, the state Boards of Pharmacy could develop a rigorous and standardized process for verifying and attesting to the security of transmissions and the electronic prescribing systems used within each state.
+In cooperation with the DEA, CMS, and HIT vendors, the state Boards of state.
 Because of this cooperation, the DEA could be assured the processes would meet its objectives of authentication, nonrepudiation, and record integrity for controlled substance prescriptions.
 The CMS's requirement for electronic transactions for Medicare funded prescriptions would be met as dictated by the Medicare Modernization Act of 2003.
 Some of this process has already begun according to the Liaison and Policy Section Chief of the Office of Diversion Control Mark Caverly in a letter to Gary Schnabel, Executive Director of the Oregon Board of Pharmacy.
 Caverly writes, as a result of a meeting between the DEA and DHHS in July of 2006 the DEA is drafting a notice of Proposed Rule Making which would change the current regulations to address the use of electronic prescriptions for controlled substances (Caverly, 2007).